awelzel/zeekctl-systemd/README.md

 zeekctl-systemd
 ===============

+Run a Zeek cluster with systemd.

-This is a [Zeekctl](https://github.com/zeek/zeekctl) plugin that hooks Zeekctl's ``install`` command in order to place [systemd](https://systemd.io/) on the system on which ``zeekctl`` executes.
+This is a [Zeekctl](https://github.com/zeek/zeekctl) plugin that hooks Zeekctl's ``install`` command in order to place [systemd](https://systemd.io/) unit files onto the local system on which ``zeekctl`` runs.
 It further hooks ``start`` and ``stop`` commands to divert execution to the appropriate ``systemctl`` commands.

-This is WIP.
-Feedback is welcome.
-Essentially, this plugin supports you in running Zeek processes to form a Zeek cluster directly using systemd for process supervision on a single system.
+Essentially, this plugin supports you in running a Zeek cluster supervised by systemd instead of Zeekctl's custom process management.
 Multi-node Zeek clusters are out scope.

 Quickstart
 ----------